apache/druid/docs/querying/sql-window-functions.md

 </details>

-The following example demonstrates applying a window to the SUM() function to calculate the cumulative changes to a channel over time:
+The following example demonstrates applying the SUM() function over the values in a window to calculate the cumulative changes to a channel over time:

 ```sql
 SELECT